- What is a Birth Control Patch?

 - Hormone levels do not fluctuate if there is a steady stream of hormones being released into the body.

 - The birth control patch is a reliable pregnancy protection for women.

 Cons of Using a Birth Control Patch

-Does Birth Control Patch Protect Against Sexually Transmitted Diseases (STD)?
+Does Birth Control Patch Protect Against Sexually Transmitted Diseases (STDs)?

-What if I Decided to Get Pregnant?
+What If I Decide to Get Pregnant?
 What Should I Do?